ml-opt/dnn_opt/docs/quick_start_guide.md

 ## Installation

 dnn_opt is currently available only from the sources.
-To install, clone the repo and fallow the next instructions.
+To install, clone the repo and follow the next instructions.

 ````bash
 git clone https://github.com/jairodelgado/dnn_opt